 This 789-page document gives you a close look at the people, places, conditions, crew and individual Pan Am aircraft that wound up in trouble.
 This accumulated study of 46 accidents, from official accident investigations, takes you back to the dramatic scene of all of these accidents.

 The accident investigations are surprising and compelling.
-The loss of life was tragic, but the situations surrounding these unforeseen events are intriguing and mesmerizing to read.
-This document by RareAviation.com allows long-forgotten Pan American flying history to come to light by revealing company policies and piloting procedures long forgotten.
+The loss of life was tragic but the situations surrounding these unforeseen events are intriguing and mesmerizing to read.
+This document by RareAviation.com allows long-forgotten Pan American flying history to the surface by revealing company policies and piloting procedures long forgotten.

 This is a Must-Have Document For Any Person Interested in Pan Am History.

 This is the only document that I have ever seen that accumulates all of the official investigations about Pan Am accidents into one document and provides you with an extreme level of detail about each accident.

 A Small Sampling of the Intensely Interesting And Strange Accident Stories Inside